damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

   #### 1. Description of the device of the product

-   *You can use this template  on the App diagram to describe the device of the product*
+   *You can use this template  on the App diagram to describe the device of the product.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Description%20of%20the%20device%20of%20the%20product.jpg)